Extended Eviction Moratoriums Do More Harm than Good

 Better Policy Would Deliver Relief For People Affected By The Crisis

 The coronavirus pandemic has caused serious economic pain for millions of American families.
-Since mid-March, nearly 49 (48.7) million unemployment insurance claims have been filed, and according to the Census Bureau, 42 percent of all renters are unemployed.
+Since mid-March, 65 (65.0) million unemployment insurance claims have been filed, and according to the Census Bureau’s Household Pulse Survey, 38 percent of all renters are unemployed.

 Without long-term solutions to support renters affected by COVID-19, our nation’s economic crisis threatens to become a housing crisis that could rival the crash of 2008.
 A protracted eviction moratorium is not the solution, however.

 At the outset of this crisis, the National Multifamily Housing Council (NMHC) recognized the need for the industry to support America’s renters.
 We encouraged our members to voluntarily suspend evictions and waive late fees for 90 days to help our residents manage the immediate uncertainties and financial hardships.
 It was the right thing to do at the time, but a long-term moratorium does nothing to address a renter’s underlying financial distress and would have damaging consequences to the housing market as a whole.

 Property Owners Depend on Rent to Keep the Doors Open for Residents

 Building owners rely on rent payments to pay their mortgages, property taxes, employee salaries, maintenance and utilities.
 Extended moratoriums create an untenable situation for housing providers by significantly interrupting the revenue needed to meet their financial obligations, support critical city services and operate their properties to safely house America’s 107 million renters.